-There is a vibrant community at Princeton working on quantum science and engineering across many departments, building upon the University's renowned legacy in physics and supported in part by the Princeton Quantum Initiative.
+There is a vibrant Princeton community working on quantum science and engineering and building upon the University's renowned legacy in physics, chemistry, engineering, materials science, and the computational sciences.

-As Princeton President Christopher L. Eisgruber tells it, Princeton's history with quantum science dates back to 1935, when the Institute for Advanced Study was temporarily located on the University's campus.
-Three physicists by the names of Albert Einstein, Boris Podolsky, and Nathan Rosen were appointed to the IAS.
-In a bold paper that was covered by the New York Times, they got almost everything right... but they wrongly criticized quantum mechanics, misunderstanding what we now call "quantum entanglement."
+As Princeton University President Christopher L. Eisgruber tells it, Princeton's history with quantum science dates back to 1935, when the Institute for Advanced Study (IAS) was temporarily located on the University's campus.
+Three physicists named Albert Einstein, Boris Podolsky, and Nathan Rosen were appointed to the IAS.
+In a bold paper covered by the New York Times, they got almost everything right... but they wrongly criticized quantum mechanics, misunderstanding what we now call "quantum entanglement."

-Since then, three other Princeton physicists have been awarded Nobel prizes for their contributions to quantum physics; quantum science has contributed to world-changing technologies; and the University has long been considered a leading center for the study of quantum science.
+Since then, multiple Princeton scientists have been awarded Nobel prizes for their contributions to quantum understanding; quantum science has contributed to world-changing technologies; and the University has announced its intention to establish a quantum science and engineering institute.

-Princeton's success in quantum research is a reflection of the University's multidisciplinary approach and its strength in critical areas.
-Andrew Houck, professor of electrical engineering and a pioneer in quantum computing technologies, has said, “One of the big challenges in quantum computing is that it’s a massively multi-disciplinary enterprise."
+Princeton's success in quantum research reflects the University's multidisciplinary approach and its capabilities in the critical areas of physics, chemistry, computer science, electrical and computer engineering, and materials science.
+Andrew Houck, professor of electrical and computer engineering and a pioneer in quantum computing technologies, has said, “One of the big challenges in quantum computing is that it’s a massively multidisciplinary enterprise."
 According to Houck, "The functioning of the final product depends on the materials, the devices, and the software architecture.
 All of these areas rely on expertise that doesn’t necessarily overlap.”

 Princeton in Service of the Nation's Quantum Initiative

-Princeton also plays a major role in the federal government's national quantum initiative.
+Princeton scientists and research are integral to the federal government's national quantum initiative.

-The Princeton Plasma Physics Lab, managed by Princeton for the US Department of Energy, has also joined C2QA as an affiliate member.
-As President Eisgruber notes, PPPL provides two advantages: the capacity to host experiments of a scale beyond what is practical on the campus; and the possibility of using plasma to fabricate quantum devices and processors.
+The Princeton Plasma Physics Lab, a federal lab managed by the University for the US Department of Energy, has joined C2QA as an affiliate member.
+PPPL provides two advantages: the capacity to host experiments of a scale beyond what is practical on Princeton's main campus; and the possibility of using plasma to fabricate quantum devices and processors.

 Collaborating with the Moore Foundation